VoxForge/Robocallblocker/README.md

 ****{(<**8:>(Mli)):li}****

-	If the caller dials **8, then bypass FreePBX, and make a call as you normally would.
+	If the caller dials **8, then bypass FreePBX, and make a call as you normally would on PSTN.

 ****{(<**9:>(Mpp)):pp}****